Robert A. Shaw, MD, FACR

 Robert Shaw, MD received his medical degree from the University of Liege, Belgium.
 He completed his internship and residency at the Nassau County Medical Center in East Meadow, NY.
 Dr. Shaw had the honor of studying rheumatology under the mentorship of world-renown Johns Hopkins rheumatologist, the late Dr. Mary Betty Stevens.
 He completed his Rheumatology Fellowship at the Johns Hopkins School of Medicine.
 Prior to settling in Maryland, Dr. Shaw was a Clinical Assistant Professor of Medicine at the University of Pennsylvania School of Medicine in Philadelphia.

 Dr. Shaw is a Fellow of the American College of Rheumatology.
 Currently, he serves on the Medical Advisory Board for Arthritis Today magazine.
-He is past president of the Maryland Society for Rheumatic Diseases (1999-2006) and also the Carroll County Medical Society (2004-2006).
+He has been president of the Maryland Society for the Rheumatic Diseases since 1999.
+He is the past president of the Carroll County Medical Society (2004-2006).

 Rosemarie Shaw, MS, CRNP

 Rosemarie A. Shaw, MS, CRNP is an adult nurse practitioner.
-She graduated with honors from the University of Maryland at Baltimore, where she received her Master’s degree in Nursing.
-Originally trained as an artist, Rose received her first Bachelor’s degree from Towson University.
+She graduated with honors from the University of Maryland at Baltimore, where she received her Masterís degree in Nursing.
+Originally trained as an artist, Rose received her first Bachelorís degree from Towson University.
 However, a lifelong interest in science and medicine led her to a change in professions.

 In practice, Rose oversees the DXA and infusion services and is the Research Study Coordinator at Carroll Arthritis, P.A.
-She has privileges at Carroll Hospital Center.
 As a Nurse Practitioner, Rose has the ability and the experience to medically manage the rheumatology patient, along with a focus on patient education.
 It is important for the patient to fully participate in their plan of care.